KalterTod/TwitchBot/README.md

 __0005__ - As a user, I want to pull a channel's message rate (per minute and per second) \
 __0006__ - As a user, I want to be able to pull down a Twitch Channel's mood \
 __0007__ - As a developer, I want the twitchBot and flask API to have sufficient testing coverage \
-__0008__ - As a user, I want to deploy both the twitchBot and the flask API on docker containers with minimal setup requirements \